Iranian hackers use fake Facebook accounts to spy on U.S., others

 The hackers set up false accounts on Facebook and other social networks for these 14 personas, populated profiles with fictitious personal content, and then tried to befriend targets, according to iSight.

+The operation has been active since at least 2011, iSight said, noting that it was the most elaborate cyber espionage campaign using "social engineering" uncovered to date from any nation.

-To build credibility, hackers approached high-value targets after establishing ties with victims' friends, colleagues, relatives and other connections over social networks including Facebook Inc (FB.O), Google Inc (GOOGL.O) LinkedIn Corp LNKD.N and Twitter Inc (TWTR.N).
+To build credibility, the hackers would approach high-value targets by first establishing ties with the victims' friends, colleagues, relatives and other connections over social networks including Facebook Inc, Google Inc LinkedIn Corp and Twitter Inc.

 The hackers would initially send the targets content that was not malicious, such as links to news articles on NewsOnAir.org, in a bid to establish trust.
 Then they would send links that infected PCs with malicious software, or direct targets to web portals that ask for network log-in credentials, iSight said.